 Not an error as such, but there were updates to the Linux OS during the course of the book being written, and no doubt updates will continue as long as the book is in use, that may mean that some libraries are no longer available or use different names.
 You will need to be a little creative if you discover that a library has been updated, but generally the name is going to be something similar, and a quick visit to your board makers support site will often find the problems.
-I will also list variations here.
+I will also list variations here if I know them.

-At the time I was using it the Rasbian version of GDB did not match the version VisualGDB was expecting, I provided a workaround in the book.
-The latest version of Rasbian however, now has the updated GDB and the fix is no longer needed.
+At the time I was using it the Raspbian version of GDB did not match the version VisualGDB was expecting, I provided a workaround in the book.
+The latest version of Raspbian however, now has the updated GDB and the fix is no longer needed.

 The keyboard read system is still a cause of concern to me, it will work on most systems, but some just refuse and I am always looking for fixes.
 Download the latest keyboard readers from this site and if you find it still does not work after following the instructions in the header file, let me know what board you are using and the OS, I will try to resolve it if I am able.